 Dietary supplements – The importance of potency and purity

-Betty Chaffee/ July 5, 2018/ Dietary Supplements, Medication Management, Medication Therapy Management/ 6 comments
+Betty Chaffee/ October 23, 2025/ Dietary Supplements, Medication Management, Self management/ 1 comments

 At first thought, it might seem a given that a product actually contains the ingredients listed on the label, in the listed amounts.
 But it turns out that for dietary supplements, that's not always the case.

-The production and sale of dietary supplements is a booming industry, with nearly 3/4 of US adults using at least one supplement on a daily basis.
-At last check, dietary supplements were a $30 billion per year industry!
+The production and sale of dietary supplements is a booming industry.
+Nearly 3/4 of US adults use at least one supplement on a daily basis.
+At last check, dietary supplements were a $60 billion per year industry!
 All you have to do is walk into a pharmacy and look at the supplement shelves to see that many manufacturers have gotten into the game.
 Why?
-Because though supplements are often marketed to prevent or treat health conditions, they are not regulated by the FDA in the same way medications are.
-Fewer regulations result in lower costs to bring a product to market.
-Put that together with the increasing popularity of dietary supplements, and it's easy to see why many companies are eager to break into the industry.
+Because though supplements are often marketed to prevent or treat health conditions, they aren't strictly regulated by the FDA.
+Instead of the strict regulations that apply to medications, supplements are regulated as if they were food.
+Looser regulations result in lower costs to bring a product to market.
+So it's relatively inexpensive to produce and sell a dietary supplement.
+And once it's on the shelves, we consumers will buy them.
+It's easy to see why many companies are eager to break into the industry.

 Dietary Supplement Seals of Approval